Best Commuter Business

 - Teleworking and working a compressed work week.

 Pierce Trips is launching this program in January 2019.
 From January 2019 through December 2019, Pierce Trips will gather information reported by Pierce County employers regarding their commute programs.
-Toward the end of the year, Pierce Trips will evaluate and score each employer based on three categories and present a leadership certification to the top performing employers for the following year.
 The first round of Best Commuter Employers will be announced January 2020.
 The selected employers will be certified for the full year, January through December.

 This certification program aims to (1) highlight leading businesses committed to sustainability, (2) promote the health of our communities, and (3) foster economic vitality.